I Tell Stories. Here’s Mine.

-Not only was I getting paid to write about sports, but I got into every event for free.
-I covered everything from high school sports to the semi-pro hockey team that played at the local ice rink.
+My first real job was covering sports for my hometown newspaper, the Brick Town News.
+Before I had a driver’s license, I had a press pass.
+I got into every event for free and wrote about everything from high school sports to the semi-pro hockey team that played at the local ice rink.
 Not a bad gig for a high school sophomore.

-Why is any of this relevant?
+So why is any of this relevant?

 Journalism and radio made me a better content writer.

 When I wrote radio commercials, I had anywhere from 10 to 60 seconds to connect with listeners.
 I had no choice but to be clear and concise.
 And because the scripts were being spoken, they had to sound natural and believable.
 I take the same approach to writing content.
-Clarity, simplicity and authenticity above all else.
+Clarity, simplicity, and authenticity above all else.

 What started as a few side jobs is now my full-time business, which is something few writers can say.
 I’m based in New Jersey but have clients all over the country in every industry you can imagine.
 I really should get on Jeopardy someday with all the information I’ve absorbed.
 Of course, if I had my choice, I’d probably go back on the radio.
 Just for fun, not to pay the bills.

 In the meantime, life is good.
 A beautiful wife who keeps me in line, two little girls who keep me on my toes, and a successful business.
 Not too shabby, as Adam Sandler once said.

 So that’s my story.
 But I’d rather tell yours.
 Let’s talk.